 How about a sleepover?
 Pizza, movies, cake and icecream, and let them make their own fun.
 I don't think you have to overorganize with 10 year olds.

 Emily, this is an old fashioned game, perhaps you remember it.
 Have the kids drop clothespins into a small neck container such as a jar or bottle.
 Take a chair and turn it backwards.
 Have them kneel on the seat and drop the clothespins without leaning over the back of the chair.
-Of course there is a little prize for the winner.

 Make sure that everyone goes home with a little something from the party.
 Of course the dollar store is the place for the prizes!
 Serve hotdogs and let them put their own favorite condiments on them.
 This can take up a little of the time.

 My son is turning 10 on the 30 of December, but I want to give him a house party on the 4th of January.
 What games can I do?

 By Nina from Chicago, IL

 Paper airplane throwing contest, melon smashathon or makeover adults blindfolded